malewiczK/Data-Science-overall-projects/Variables description.md

 # **Description of the dataset: gun\_violence2.txt**

 The data set used in the project contains information on incidents in US states / cities with the use of weapons.
-There are 240,000 in the collection. observations and 23 variables
+There are 240,000 in the collection. observations and 23 variables.

 |   | **Variable** | **Description** | **Type** |
 | --- | --- | --- | --- |